is a Massive Multiplayer Crossover

 Most of the tropes provided in the previous games also follow here.
 Ones that stand out are:

-A Day in the Limelight - Most of the big names from Dynasty Warriors and Samurai Warriors are dead, brainwashed or unavailable for the early parts of Warriors Orochi 3, so the game gets to focus much more on the lesser-known guys first.
+- A Day in the Limelight: Most of the big names from Dynasty Warriors and Samurai Warriors are dead, brainwashed or unavailable for the early parts of Warriors Orochi 3, so the game gets to focus much more on the lesser-known guys first.
 The final story mission even brings back your initial three guys —Sima Zhao, Hanbei and Ma Chao— and places them in charge of the army, even including their supposed betters like Liu Bei, Sima Yi or Oda Nobunaga.

-- The premise of the game itself is an Anachronism Stew: The Three Kingdoms era is roughly between 220-280 AD, and the Samurai Warriors period is between the 16-17th centuries, being more than ONE MILLENNIUM apart.
+- The premise of the game itself is an Anachronism Stew: the Three Kingdoms era is roughly between 220-280 AD, and the Warring States period is between the 16-17th centuries, being more than a thousand years apart.

-Taken up to next level in WO3 which includes Nezha, designed like a Ridiculously Human Robot with Tron Lines.
-Plus, there's the Hundred Years War, Trojan War and Modern Day to be pulled to the stew.
+- Taken up to next level in WO3 which includes Nezha, designed like a Ridiculously Human Robot with Tron Lines.
+Plus, there are characters from the Hundred Years War, Trojan War and Modern Day to be pulled to the stew.

-Not only that but some locations fall into this, such as a modern day Anegawa.
-Justified due to the Hydra's mere existance twisting time and space.
+- Locations fall into this as well, such as a modern day Anegawa.
+Justified due to the Hydra's mere existence twisting time and space.

 Kunoichi: Look out, boys!
 Here comes a real foxy lady, Orochi's right-hand gal, Da Ji!
 She's cruel, she's crafty, and she left the house this morning without any pants!